glassCodeBender/BigBrainSecurity/README.md

 # BigBrainSecurity

 This program is a work in progress.
+Contact me if you are interested in collaborating on the project.
+I would love to work with anyone that has experience with the play framework, flask, reactive programming, spark, or memory forensics.

 Big Brain Security is a computer forensic automation program/IDS written primarily in Scala with Apache Spark.
 I'm also using python to develop a plugin for the Volatility Framework.